Understanding chainsaw chain types does not need to be complicated.

 The chain length is simply the number of drive links.

 The length of your chain will depend on the size of your bar.
 Longer bars require longer chains, while shorter bars require shorter chains.
-The chainsaw bar measurement is different from a chain length measurement.
+The measurement of a chainsaw bar is different from a chain length measurement.

 Chainsaw Teeth